fmenat/DSensDp/README.md

+# DSensD+: Decision-level Sensor Dropout in combination with Mutual Distillation for classification tasks in Earth observation

-# Multi-sensor Model for Earth Observation Robust to Missing Data via Sensor Dropout and Mutual Distillation
+Public repository of our work "Multi-sensor Model for Earth Observation Robust to Missing Data via Sensor Dropout and Mutual Distillation",

 ![dsensdp](imgs/dsensdp_model.png)

-Public repository of our work in Decision-level Sensor Dropout in combination with Mutual Distillation for classification tasks in Earth observation.
-Here we proposed **DSensD+** and **DSensD**.
+In the previous image is **DSensD+**, while in our work we also introduce **DSensD**, a simplified version only with Sensor Dropout at the decision-level.

 > [!NOTE]
 > Read about the used data in [data folder](./data)